Military colours, standards and guidons: Poland

-The standard military colours of the Polish Armed Forces are in red and white, with the design tracing back to the Polish Second Republic, a standardized form based on earlier colours.
+The standard military colours of the Polish Armed Forces are in red and white with gold fringe, with the design tracing back to the Polish Second Republic, a standardized form based on earlier colours.
 The motto of the Armed Forces, "God, Honour, Fatherland" (Bóg, Honor, Ojczyzna) are at the reverse while the Polish military eagle (which differs per service) surrounded by a gold wreath is at the centre of the obverse.
 The unit's name is inscribed on the obverse.
 The eagle is also featured as the finial in all colours.